 This blog is about the things I like.
 It’s also about the things I can’t do.
 I hope that the juxtaposition here – carefully edited writing alongside art that my wife (charitably) likens to “the average 6th grader” – captures the contradictory state of the teacher, of the mathematician – and, what the hell, of the human.
 We are all simultaneously experts and beginners, flaunting our talents while trying to cover our shortcomings the way an animal hides a wound.
 You could call this a “math blog,” or a “teaching blog,” but I would call it a blog about owning up to weakness and drawing strength from successes, however transient or trivial they may seem.

 Other facts: I’m a

 math maths teacher in Birmingham, England.
 Before that, I taught in Oakland, California.
 I’ve taught (or am currently teaching!) every level of mathematics from ages 12 to 18.
-I’ve also taught Psychology, Biology, English, and even (in a dubious feat of strange scheduling) Earth Science.
+I’ve also taught Psychology, Biology, English, Theory of Knowledge, and even (in a dubious feat of strange scheduling) Earth Science.

 To email me, just use my name (Ben Orlin, by the way) at gmail.
 Or follow me on Twitter (#mathwithbadhashtags).
 I love to hear from readers, whether you stumbled here accidentally or are my college roommate Michael Wayne.
 (Hey, Michael Wayne!)